contagon/handbook/handbook/32-repentance-and-membership-councils.md

 	2. Remove restrictions or authorize readmission.
 	3. Recommend to the First Presidency that restrictions be removed or readmission be authorized (if necessary according to “Apply for First Presidency approval” below).
 7. _Share the decision._ After the council makes a decision, the presiding officer shares it with the person.
 If approval from the First Presidency is necessary, he explains that the decision is a recommendation to the First Presidency.
-8. _Submit a report._ The bishop or stake president submits a Report of Church Membership Council form through the Leader and Clerk Resources system.
+8. _Submit a report._ The bishop or stake president submits a Report of Church Membership Council form through LCR.
 He may ask the clerk to prepare this report.
 He ensures that no hard copy or electronic copy is retained locally.
 He also ensures that all notes used to prepare the report are promptly destroyed.
 9. _Apply for First Presidency approval (if necessary)._ In the following circumstances, the approval of the First Presidency is necessary to remove formal membership restrictions or readmit the person into the Church.
 This approval is required even if the conduct occurred _after_ Church membership was formally restricted or withdrawn.

 	1. Murder